Does Having Casual Sex Make You Depressed?

 Having sex with someone you barely know can be bleak and grim, but so can a night listening to people’s bullshit in a pub.
 On the other hand, both can be life-affirming and fun.
 There’s no obligation to do either.
 Science is never going to serve up a single, solid link between sex and mental health; both sides of the equation are far too messy and complex.
 Whether or not casual fucks count as self-care is up to you.

 Hypersexuality can occur alongside mania, a common symptom associated with some types of mental health problem, such as bipolar disorder (not discussed in this feature).
-If you’re worried about your mental health, or are concerned about changes to your sexual behaviour, speak to your doctor.
-You can get more information from Mind or The National Help Line (Sweden).
+If you’re worried about your mental health, or are concerned about changes to your sexual behaviour, speak to your GP.
+You can get more information from Mind.

 More mental health coverage on VICE: